LuxySs-Evr5/RaquetteBaballe/README.md

 - `a` : Reset the current level
 - `q` : Quit the game
 - `spacebar` : shoot a lazer when available
+- `spacebar` : Release the ball when it is stuck to the racket

 ## Game Bonus